A candy thermometer is a must.

 - In a small bowl, whisk together cornstarch and powdered sugar.
-Lightly spray a 9"x13" pan with cooking spray.
+Lightly spray a 9″x13″ square edged pan with cooking spray.
+(For taller marshmallows, use a 9″x9″ square edged pan.)
 Sprinkle about a quarter of the cornstarch mixture into the pan, tapping the sides to evenly coat.
 Set aside.
 Reserve cornstarch mixture for later.

 - In a small bowl, add gelatin.
-Pour 1/3 cup of water on top and set aside to soften.
+Pour 1/3 cup of water on top, and stir quickly to make sure water absorbs all the gelatin.
+Set aside.

-- In a small saucepan, add 1/2 cup water, sugar, corn syrup, and vanilla bean.
+- In a small saucepan, add 1/2 cup water, sugar, corn syrup (or golden syrup and brown rice syrup), and vanilla bean.
 Stir with candy thermometer and clip to side of pan.
-Turn on medium-low heat and heat to 246 degrees, about 15 minutes.
+Turn on medium-low heat and heat to 246 degrees (firm ball), about 15 minutes.
 (Watch carefully as the temperature gets closer to 246 degrees.
 The sugar mixture may creep up the pan.
 Turn the heat down or remove from the heat for a quick second to keep from boiling over.)

 - Meanwhile, add egg whites, vanilla, cream of tartar, and salt to a stand mixer fitted with the whisk attachment.
 Begin mixing on low speed once sugar mixture hits 230 degrees.